 Numerous accidents have occurred in this area resulting in serious injuries.
 Please exercise extreme caution when climbing or hiking in these areas.
 Rappelling is prohibited from the bridges, rock areas along park roads, or any other areas outside of the two designated climbing areas.

 Ohiopyle State Park: Numerous climbing opportunities exist in Ohiopyle State Park.
-Meadow Run Climbing Area, Bruner Run Climbing Area, and a series of five walls along the Lower Youghiogheny section of the Great Allegheny Passage have a combination of top roping and sport routes for climbers of all abilities.
+Meadow Run Climbing Area, Bruner Run Climbing Area, and a series of four walls along the Lower Youghiogheny section of the Great Allegheny Passage have a combination of top-roping and sport routes for climbers of all abilities.
 The short entrance trails leading to the rock faces are blazed in blue.
-Inexperienced climbers should consider going guided with one of the outfitters in Ohiopyle.
+Inexperienced climbers should consider a guided trip with one of the outfitters in Ohiopyle.

-Ralph Stover State Park: High Rocks offers a beautiful view as well as sheer cliffs for only the most experienced climbers.
+Ralph Stover State Park: High Rocks offers a beautiful view as well as 150-foot-hight sheer cliffs for only the most experienced climbers.